d11wtq/whittle/README.md

 As the input string is parsed, it *must* match the start rule `:expr`.

 Let's step through the parse for the above input "1+2".

-When the parser starts, it looks at the start rule `:expr` and decides what tokens would be valid if they were encountered.
-Since `:expr` starts with `:int`, the only thing that would be valid is anything matching `/[0-9]+/`.
-When the parser reads the "1", it recognizes it as an `:int`, puts at aside (puts it on the stack, in technical terms).
-Now it advances through the rule for `:expr` and decides the only possible valid input would be a "+", and finally the last `:int`.
-Upon having read the sequence `:int`, "+", `:int`, our block attached to that rule is invoked to return a result.
-First the three inputs are passed through their respective blocks (so the "1" and the "2" are cast to integers, according to the rule for `:int`), then they are passed to the `:expr`, which adds the 1 and the 2 to make 3.
+  - When the parser starts, it looks at the start rule `:expr` and decides what tokens would be valid if they were encountered.
+  - Since `:expr` starts with `:int`, the only thing that would be valid is anything matching `/[0-9]+/`.
+  - When the parser reads the "1", it recognizes it as an `:int`, evaluates its block (thus casting it to an Integer), and moves it aside (puts it on the stack, to be precise).
+  - Now it advances through the rule for `:expr` and decides the only valid input would be a "+"
+  - Upon reading the "+", the rule for "+" is invoked (which does nothing) and the "+" is put on the stack, along with the `:int` we already have.
+  - Now the parser's only valid input is another `:int`, which it gets from the "2", casting it to an Integer according to its block, and putting it on the stack.
+  - Finally, upon having read the sequence `:int`, "+", `:int`, our block attached to that particular rule is invoked to return a result by summing the 1 and the 2 to make 3.
 Magic!

+This was a simple parse.
+At each point there was only one valid input.
+As we'll see, parses can be arbitrarily complex, without increasing the amount of work needed to process the input string.

 ## Nonterminal rules can have more than one valid sequence